Vikraman6000/Freight-Booking-Service/README.md

 To access the page as an administrator , signup by giving username as "admin".
 BY default, this name is given as the administator login.

+The Project is done as a group.
+The frontend designing was carried out by me(Vikraman6000) and the backend was developed by Shajan7.
+The Sole Ownership of the code belongs to Mini-Project team members only.
+Use for educational and reference purposes only.